-This seminar is CR/NC.
 For this seminar, the number of credits a student receives depends on the number of tutoring hours completed in addition to seminar attendance.
 Credit and tutoring requirements are as follows:

 - 3 credits*: 2.5 hours tutoring/week (at least 20 hours tutoring/quarter)

 - 4 credits: 5 hours tutoring/week (at least 40 hours tutoring/quarter)

 - 5 credits: 7.5 hours tutoring/week (at least 60 hours tutoring/quarter)

 - 6 credits**: 10 hours tutoring/week (at least 80 hours tutoring/quarter

 *A Student may opt to register for 1 or 2 credits if it means avoiding an additional registration fee.

 ** Students can only enroll for a max of 6 credits total per Quarter when tutoring for the Pipeline Project.
 Need more Credits still?
 Email firstname.lastname@example.org and we will do our best to accommodate you